mattischrome/console-blog/content/posts/sprucing-up-the-blog/index.md

 - zsh
 - Twenty
 title: Sprucing up the Blog
-heroImage: ../../assets/images/defaultHero.jpg
-description: This post explains some of the modifications I made to a minimal Jekyll theme to get this blog as I
 ---
 This post explains some of the modifications I made to a minimal Jekyll theme to get this blog as I wanted it.
 This blog (currently) uses the excellent [Sidey theme](https://sidey-jekyll.netlify.app/about) by [Ronalds Vilciņš](https://www.ronaldsvilcins.com).
 His site looks eerily similar to this one, at least at time of writing.